peters/curl-for-windows/README.md

 This repository is a collection of submodules (dependencies) that curl need to build successfully.
-Each submodule tracks the latest known release tag.
-(See below for specific version).
+Each submodule tracks the latest known git release tag.
 In order to make this easy to maintain i converted the buildsystem to GYP.
 Please note that this is not a **_FORK_** and no patches has been applied or sent upstream.